avigewirtz/avigewirtz.github.io-/armlab/background/logging-into-armlab/ssh-protocol.md

 ### SSH Architecture

 SSH operates on the client-server model, connecting an instance of an SSH client with an instance of an SSH server.
-Note that programs are distinct from the SSH protocol itself.
+Note that these programs are distinct from the SSH protocol itself.
 The SSH protocol defines the rules for secure communication, while software tools like OpenSSH, PuTTY, and others implement these rules in their unique ways.

 ### Key Features of SSH